 We are excited to share with you the construction projects that are happening this year on campus!
-On July 12th crews began work on a long-awaited new student residence hall and dining center.
+In July of 2018 crews began work on a long-awaited new student residence hall and dining center.
 Located along Warwick Blvd south of the campus gates, the building will house a 244-bed residence hall, Wylie Dining and the new Café Nerman.
 This past April, we broke ground for the Paul and Linda DeBruce Hall, a building that will be a part of each and every student’s education at KCAI.

 Student Residence Hall and Wylie Dining